 Similar to taking acting lessons, training to improve your voice and body language can take months, if not years.
 But for those training to give a good business presentation, time is usually short.
 What follows is a core set of vocal aspects in speaking, plus eye contact and facial expressions, that can be learned easily and quickly.
 It is a bit like the Pareto Principle, or 80/20 rule, where a large outcome is derived from a few inputs.
-Likewise, of the many areas in which you can train your voice and body language to be a better speaker, these few aspects when practiced solidly only 5-7 times, can produce a noticeable improvement in your delivery skills.
+Likewise, of the many areas in which you can train your voice and body language to become an advanced public speaker, these few aspects when practiced solidly only 5-7 times, can produce a noticeable improvement in your delivery skills.
 They include:

 Flow + Tempo + Intonation2 +

 Flow means getting your words out clearly enunciated and, very importantly, cleanly – without all the ehhs, uhhs, ums and stuttering in between.
 This kind of nervous delivery is known in voice-training workshops as sweating out loud.
 The audience can quite literally hear your anxiety, and it makes it difficult for them to listen to you.
 Of all the speaking flaws that can ruin a talk, this ranks near the top.